COVID-19: Your holiday questions answered

-It is no longer illegal to go on a foreign holiday, so there is no legal reason why you can’t book and/or travel overseas for holidays, business trips and to visit family and friends.
+There is no longer any legal reason why you can’t book and/or travel overseas for holidays, business trips and to visit family and friends.

-The Government’s traffic light system lists countries as green, amber or red, with different testing and quarantine requirements for travellers returning to the UK depending on which list the country is on.
+The Government’s traffic light system lists countries as green, amber or red, with different testing and quarantine requirements for travellers returning to the UK depending on which list the country is on and your vaccination status.
 As this system only covers what you need to do when you come back to the UK, so you’ll also need to read the Foreign, Commonwealth & Development Office (FCDO) advice page for the country you are visiting at gov.uk/foreign-travel-advice to find out what you need to do before you leave the UK.

 You can find further guidance on the testing and quarantine requirements for each list on our webpage Government requirements for travel or by speaking to your travel provider.
 For more information on how the traffic light system affects refunds, please read ‘What are my rights to a refund?’